 Breast augmentation is a surgery to increase the size or change the shape of your breasts.

-Cosmetic reasons—to increase breast size, make breasts symmetric, or improve breast shape and/or contourReconstructive reasons—to increase the size of breasts that have been injured or after surgery, such as following a mastectomy for breast cancer
+This procedure may be done for: Cosmetic reasons—to increase breast size, make breasts symmetric, or improve breast shape and/or contourReconstructive reasons—to increase the size of breasts that have been injured or after surgery, such as following a mastectomy for breast cancer

 Complications are rare, but no procedure is completely free of risk.
 If you are planning to have a breast augmentation, your doctor will review a list of possible complications, which may include: BleedingInfectionPainAbnormal scarringPainful and/or restricted arm and shoulder motionUneven appearance of breasts, either due to position or sizeDifficulty breastfeedingImplant hardens, ruptures, leaks, or deflates